matthewepler/aarchive/README.md

 bundle install
 run server (bundle exec rackup -p 3000)
 Try the "Database" link
-If unable to connect, change the sqlite string at top of model.rb to your local db file
+If unable to connect, change the sqlite string at top of model.rb to your local model.db file

 Automatic backups are enabled by default on Heroku